CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 ### Microform Card Payments

-The following describes the end to end use case with an option to save credit card:
+The following describes the end to end use case with an option to save credit/debit card:

 1. Shopper chooses to checkout
-2. Shopper enters credit card information
+2. Shopper enters card information
-3. Credit card information is sent to payment provider client side and a one time (transient) use token is returned.
+3. Credit/Debit card information is sent to payment provider client side and a one time (transient) use token is returned.
 4. Save the one time client token and include the client token in the payment part of the order
-5. Shopper chooses to save the credit card for later
+5. Shopper chooses to save the card for later
 6. Shopper places the order
 7. Payment webhook is triggered with transaction type "0100" (authorize).
 The following properties sent in the request:
     - Transient token